hamzehNsirat/Localized/GradProj_2/Src/Database/ImplementationStrategyDB.md

     1. SQL FILE FOR EACH TABLE AND ITS CRUD FUNCTIONS COMMENT SEPARATED
     2. SQL FILE FOR COMPLEX FUNCTIONS
+    3. SQL FILE FOR DATABASE GENERAL
-    3. MANUAL FILE
+    4. MANUAL FILE
-    4. CONNECTION / PROPERTIES FILE
+    5. CONNECTION / PROPERTIES FILE